 The Florida Difference

 Although it is known as the Sunshine State, Florida could just as easily be called the business-friendly state.
-From Florida's advantageous corporate tax structure and a wide array of incentives designed to spur economic growth to a competitive workforce and outstanding infrastructure, it's clear Florida is a great location for your business.
-See what draws more than 2.1 million businesses to Florida.
+From Florida's advantageous corporate tax structure and a wide array of incentives designed to spur economic growth and community development to a competitive workforce and outstanding infrastructure, it's clear Florida is a great location for your business.
+See what draws more than 2.1 million businesses here.

 Florida's Business Climate is Just Right

-Florida is consistently one of the fastest growing states in the nation.
-What's driving people and businesses to move to Florida?
-The Sunshine State offers a world-class business climate, highly competitive rates and incentives, and unparalleled opportunities for economic development.
+The state of Florida is consistently one of the fastest-growing states in the nation.
+What's driving people and businesses to move here?
+The Sunshine State offers a world-class business climate, highly competitive rates and incentives, and unparalleled opportunities for economic development, new business and entrepreneurs.
+Florida provides all the right elements for business growth.

 Logistics and Distribution